Wanna piece of gum?

 What upsets me the most is that Trident is now advertising its gum is made with Xylitol – but it still has Aspartame in it!
 Trident’s marketing is the best…It will fool even the smartest of people.

 Another ingredient I should point out specifically that all of these gums have is BHT.
 It is used as an embalming fluid and in jet fuel.
-The US Department of Health and Human Services has labeled BHT as a carcinogen but the FDA still allows this in our food supply.
-In fact, BHT is a banned substance in several countries.
+BHT is a banned substance in several countries and is linked to cancer in animal studies.
 What’s wrong with this picture?

 And what’s up with the warning at the bottom of some of the ingredient lists for “Contains: Phenylalanine”?
 Does the average person even know what this means?
 Phenylalanine is added to the ingredient Aspartame and could seriously be dangerous if you have certain health conditions.
 Consuming this substance (if you have a condition that makes you sensitive to this additive) can cause mental retardation, brain seizures, sleep disorders and anxiety.
 All this from chewing a piece of gum.
 SCARY.